Louth Councillors rally behind campaign to build a new concrete skatepark in Dundalk

 “Why shouldn't kids from Dundalk be on the world stage in this sport.
 There's no lack of enthusiasm from our young skaters, but we just don't have the facilities right now, that's why we are campaigning for a proper skatepark.”

-Cllr Kelly was one of five councillors to attend a recent Zoom meeting with the group, which was also attended by Cllrs Kevin Meenan, Conor Keelan, Edel Corrigan and Joe O'Reilly with the hope of getting all stakeholders canvassed over the next few months.
+Cllr Kelly was one of five councillors to attend a recent Zoom meeting with the group, which was also attended by Cllrs Kevin Meenan, Conor Keelan, Edel Corrigan and Maeve Yore with the hope of getting all stakeholders canvassed over the next few months.

 Kelly was impressed by their commitment to the cause and praised the work they had done so far, however he was worried the scale of the project they had in mind meant it would be tough to get off the ground.